 10 – Boddington, Australia

 Boddington is located in Western Australia, about 76 miles from Perth.
 Boddington is an open-cut mining operation which surpassed the Super Pit (co-owned by Newmont and Barrick Gold) when it reopened in 2010.
-Boddington produced 700 thousand ounces of gold in 2014, while the Super Pit continues to produce in the 650 thousand to 690 thousand ounce range each year.
-Boddington is thought to have 20 million ounces of gold in reserve.
+It produced 700 thousand ounces of gold in 2014, while the Super Pit continues to produce in the 650 thousand to 690 thousand ounce range each year.
+Experts estimate that Boddington holds 20 million ounces of gold in reserve.

 Operations at the Boddington Gold Mine began in 1987 as a joint venture of Normandy Mining (44.44%), Acacia Resources (33.33%), and Newcrest Mining (22.23%).
 Production ended in 2001, when the known oxide ore resource had been processed.
 In 2005, Newmont bought out Newcrest’s 22% of ownership.
 In 2009, Newmont bought Acacia’s 33%, giving the company a controlling interest in the Boddington Gold Mine.
 Production began the next year, quickly placing Boddington on the Top 10 list of top gold producing mines.